itrustmachines/bns-mcu-porting-key/doc/quick_start_en.md

 ### 5. Check the result

-After excuting the sample code.
+After executing the sample code.
 The BNS Client will do ledgerinput.
 You can login and check the result of the ledgerinput on the [Blockchain Notary Service](https://bns.itrustmachines.com/) website.
 For instructions on BNS operations one can go to YouTube to watch the instructional video [Blockchain Notary Service Playlist](https://youtube.com/playlist?list=PL9mBKnNjNC1K0XiH9EL65QljN6Agf4k42).

 ----
 Quickstarts is now complete.
 Next, learn how to build your own CMD.